ember-learn/guides-source/guides/release/upgrading/editions.md

   values and DOM creation.
 Use Angle Brackets instead.
 - **The run loop**.
 App developers should never have to write code that interacts with the Ember run loop, even in tests.
-- **Ember "inner HTML" components**, and the confusing JavaScript API used to configure a component's root element, like `tagName`, `classNameBindings`, etc. Now, there's no wrapping element.
+- **"inner HTML" components**, and the confusing JavaScript API used to configure a component's root element, like `tagName`, `classNameBindings`, etc. Now, there's no wrapping element.